Frank Kaminsky: Houston Rockets (2023)

 On February 9, 2023, Kaminsky, Justin Holiday, and two future second-round draft picks were traded to the Houston Rockets in exchange for Bruno Fernando and Garrison Mathews.

-Partizan Mozzart Bet (2023–2024)
+Partizan (2023–2024)

-On August 17, 2023, Kaminsky signed with Partizan Mozzart Bet of the Basketball League of Serbia, the Adriatic League and the EuroLeague.
-In his first season with the club, he averaged 8.9 points, 3.4 rebounds and 1.6 assists per game in the EuroLeague.
+On August 17, 2023, Kaminsky signed with Partizan of the Basketball League of Serbia, the Adriatic League and the EuroLeague.
+In the EuroLeague, he averaged 8.9 points, 3.4 rebounds and 1.6 assists per game.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.